junesirius/junesirius.github.io/_posts/Supernatural/2026-04-28-SPN-Gabriel-BB-whole-novel.md

 Was this something happened recently?
 Or was it so long ago?
 He can't tell.
 He doesn't even know how long he's been here.
 This is eons after his existence, or this might as well be the seconds after his existence.
 He's young, he's old, and he's scared.

 "Stop, stop this!"
 The high-pitched sound echoes in his head, louder this time.
 The sound is so real and familiar, Castiel blinks hard.
-In his mind's eyes he sees a new pair of vast wings spreading, different from the ones that scared him, adding to the two or three that were already entangled with each other.
+In his mind's eyes he sees new pairs of vast wings spreading, different from the ones that scared him, adding to the two or three that were already entangled with each other.
 The bearer of this one stands closer to him, his back to him.
 It's his favorite brother, he thinks, the youngest among the oldest brothers -- What's his name?
 Oh right, Gabriel.
 But it can't be right.
 He doesn't remember this ever happened.
 He doesn't remember being shielded, or anyone jumping in to stop them.
 And it can't be real, because Gabriel was dead, wasn't he?
-Two years at the verge of Apocalypse, trying to help them.
-He starts to remember now -- it devastated him to hear the news of his death, he couldn't believe until he went back to that roadside hotel and saw the burned marks of his wings.
-His chest was so tight at the sight that he couldn't breathe for a long minute.
+Two years ago at the verge of Apocalypse, trying to help them.
+He starts to remember now -- it devastated him to hear the news of his death -- he felt the shake in his angelic sense even though he didn't really have enough power left at the time, but the death of an Archangel wasn't something the heaven host took lightly -- he couldn't believe it until he went back to that roadside hotel and saw the burned marks of his wings.
+It was unmistaken.
+The shape of the wings reminded him so much of Gabriel from the old time, except all three pairs of his wings collided together during his last moment, making him look so much smaller.
+Castiel's chest was so tight at the sight that he couldn't breathe for a long minute.

 "Stop --" The sound comes again, shaking away the phantom of the past.
 The dark shadow of the cloud is too thick to be natural, Castiel finally starts to realize something is off -- something other than him, that is, as he's been told.
 He frowns, making an effort to pull his power together and stare through them.
 The voice echoes in his head, clearer now, but weaker and more painful by every minute.
-He can even hear the bleeding and pain just from the voice.
+He can even hear the bleeding and pain just from the sound.

 Castiel draws his wings in, lowering the height, diving toward the darkest of the cloud.
 The cloud thickens as he gets closer to the center of the darkness, so does the smell of Sulfur.
 This is no cloud at all, he realizes then, probably a little too late.
 It's a den of demons, away from Hell, swirling and hovering in packs as big as an army.

-The demons start laughing in shrieking sound around him, claws and teeth stretching out the dark smoke, taking their twisted forms.
+The demons start laughing in shrieking sound around him, claws and teeth stretching out of the dark smoke, taking their twisted forms.
 The stormy swirl spins faster in the center of the cloud as they fly and move, dragging the angel in.

 Castiel isn't sure if he can fight this, but when he searches his sleeves, a silvery blade slides into his right palm.
-And with the familiar feeling of the handle, the rest feel automatic.
+And with the familiar feeling of the handle, the rest is just muscle memory and instinct.
 He doesn't need to think when he swings, so he simply lets his body do what it remembers.
 He swings left and the demons to his left screams in pain, he swings right and the dark cloud to his right retreats from him in bawling.

 The cloud of demons thins gradually, and he descends.
-In the middle of their protection, it's a building that almost looks plain, like any plain office building that humans managed to construct for the past centuries, standing in a land of barren.
+In the middle of their protection, it's a building that almost looks plain, like any plain office building that humans managed to construct over the past centuries, standing in a land of barren.
 Except with no windows or doors.
 And he can't see through the walls.

 The sound echoing in his head comes directly from within -- there is no doubt now that an angel is trapped inside, and if his memory is as good as ever, Castiel would guess that's exactly Gabriel's voice, but he doesn't trust his memory now.
 Maybe it's a trap to lure lost angels in, like Siren's songs in Greek mythology?

 Castiel drops on top of the building and draws his wings completely in.
 He waits and listens.

-A different voice comes, different from the one with Enochian in his head, this time directly to his ear.
+A different voice comes, different from the one in Enochian in his head, this time directly to his ear.
 The voice is sharp and laughing, pleased with himself.
-"Do you know what's the best thing about his place, Gabriel?"
+"Do you know what's the best thing about this place, Gabriel?"
 A muffled sound that is between groaning and pleading answers, along with the sound of clothes shifting and metals clinking, but there is no words.

 Then, "See, Odin created this cell for Loki, building it so far away from any world that only the lost souls might get a chance to wander anywhere close.
 It's well out of range for your little angel radio, so don't even bother trying.
 They can't hear you.
 No one is crazy enough to come this far north to hear it, and no one will even think about looking for you since you were already dead!
 Isn't that perfect, my little pet?"
 The laughter that followed after sounds even more dangerous and preposterous than the words.
 The muffled groan and the metal clinks come more frantic after that.

 Castiel puts his palms on the ceiling of the building, pouring his power into the brick.
 The walls and ground start shaking.
 But the building must have been strengthened by Nordic magic, as none of the brick breaks under the surge of power.

-But that is enough for anyone inside to hear him.
+But that is enough for anyone inside to sense him.

 The voice inside the building stops laughing.
 "Looks like we have company now," the voice says, with a hint of amusement.
 "And if my guards didn't stop it, I'd bet it's a little lost seabird.
 What do you say we bring it in for some fun?"